adamreisnz/seki/JGF.md

   //Game rules
   "rules": {

-    //The rule set used
+    //The ruleset used
-		"ruleSet": "Japanese",
+		"ruleset": "Japanese",

     //Whether suicide moves are allowed
     "allowSuicide": false,